 Post-Impressionism

-The Card Players subject were painted by Paul Cezanne five times.
-Why it’s so important?
-The series is considered by critics to be a cornerstone of Cézanne’s art during the early-to-mid 1890s period, as well as a beginning to his final years, when he painted some of his greatest works.
-In 1880s Cezanne was synthesising and consolidating his art, he moved decisively away from Impressionism to paint compositions in which he used verticals, horizontals and diagonals both to build up mass and to establish structure.
+Paul Cézanne painted the theme of Card Players five times.
+Why is it so important?
+Critics consider the series to be a cornerstone of Cézanne’s art during his mature period, as well as a beginning to his final years when he painted some of his greatest works.
+In the 1880s, Cézanne was synthesizing and consolidating his art.
+At that time he moved decisively away from Impressionism and towards painting compositions in which he used verticals, horizontals, and diagonals both to build up mass and to establish structure.

 Paul Cezanne, The Card Players, 1890–92, Barnes Foundation, Philadelphia, Pennsylvania

-All five paintings depicts Provençal peasants smoking pipes and playing cards.
-Some of this men worked on the Cezanne family estate.
-Before painted them in a composition, the artist created many sketches.
-But look at the peasants – they look like a human still life.
+All of the paintings depict Provençal peasants smoking pipes and playing cards.
+Some of the men worked on the Cézanne family estate.
+Before painting them in a composition, the artist created many sketches.
+But look at the paintings – they look like a human still life.
 Every scene is quiet and full of concentration.

 The Card Players, 1890–92, Metropolitan Museum of Art, New York

-The subject of card players is not new – the painter adapted a motif from 17th-century Dutch and French genre painting which often depicted card games with rowdy, drunken gamblers in taverns.
-The difference is, that those 17-th century paintings were full of drama, hysteria and baroque energy.
-Cezanne’s works have been noted for their lack of drama, narrative, and conventional characterization.
+The subject of card players is not new – the painter adapted the motif from 17th-century Dutch and French genre painting which often depicted drunken gamblers playing cards and other games in taverns.
+The difference is that those 17th-century paintings were full of drama, hysteria, and baroque energy.
+Conversely, Cézanne’s works have been noted for the lack thereof.
+They don’t carry any narrative or characterization.
 The men are not drinking.
-We also can’t see any money – this attributes were typical for Dutch and French genre painting.
+We also can’t see any money, an attribute which was typical for Dutch and French genre painting.

 Paul Cezanne, The Card Players 1894–95 Oil on canvas, 47.5 × 57 cm Musée d'Orsay, Paris

-As I’ve mentioned, there are five paintings.
-The first one, from Barnes Foundation is the largest one and includes the additional figure of a standing child.
-Metropolitan Museum’s follows the composition from Barnes Foundation.
-In the last three paintings, Cézanne continuously pared away details, focusing on just a pair of card players.
+As previously mentioned, the painter created five of these paintings.
+The first one, from Barnes Foundation is the largest and includes the additional figures of a standing man and a woman in the background.
+The piece from the Metropolitan Museum follows the composition from Barnes Foundation although without the female figure.
+In the last three paintings, Cézanne continuously pared away details, focusing on just the pair of card players.

 The Card Players 1892–95 Oil on canvas, 60 x 73 cm Courtauld Institute of Art, London

-One of the Card Players are in private hands.
+One of the paintings is in private hands.
 In 2011, Qatar’s royal family paid Greek shipping magnate George Embiricos more than $250 million for the honor of owning it, setting a new record for the highest price ever paid for a work of art.

 The Card Players 1892–93 Oil on canvas, 97 × 130 cm Private collection